NATO: War in Afghanistan

-The September 11 attacks in the United States caused NATO to invoke Article 5 of the NATO Charter for the first time in the organization's history.
+The September 11 attacks in the US caused NATO to invoke Article 5 of the NATO Charter for the first time in the organization's history.
 The Article states that an attack on any member shall be considered to be an attack on all.
 The invocation was confirmed on 4 October 2001 when NATO determined that the attacks were indeed eligible under the terms of the North Atlantic Treaty.
 The eight official actions taken by NATO in response to the attacks included Operation Eagle Assist and Operation Active Endeavour, a naval operation in the Mediterranean Sea designed to prevent the movement of terrorists or weapons of mass destruction, and to enhance the security of shipping in general, which began on 4 October 2001.

 The alliance showed unity: on 16 April 2003, NATO agreed to take command of the International Security Assistance Force (ISAF), which included troops from 42 countries.
 The decision came at the request of Germany and the Netherlands, the two countries leading ISAF at the time of the agreement, and all nineteen NATO ambassadors approved it unanimously.
 The handover of control to NATO took place on 11 August, and marked the first time in NATO's history that it took charge of a mission outside the north Atlantic area.

-General Austin S. Miller (right) became commander of U.S. and NATO forces in Afghanistan in September 2018 and oversaw the withdrawal until July 2021.
-Lloyd Austin, the 28th United States Secretary of Defense, is on the left.
+General Austin S. Miller (right) became commander of US and NATO forces in Afghanistan in September 2018 and oversaw the withdrawal until July 2021.
+Lloyd Austin, the 28th US Secretary of Defense, is on the left.